themeteorchef/saas-stripe/saas-stripe-pt-2.md

 <div class="note">
   <h3>A quick note</h3>
-  <p>It was mentioned in the comments for part one of this recipe over on [crater.io](http://crater.io/posts/7xmPagxuQjwMqZzcY) by Arunoda from [Meteor Hacks](http://meteorhacks.com) that instead of all this Future stuff, we could just use `Meteor.wrapAsync`.
+  <p>It was mentioned in the comments for part one of this recipe over on <a href="http://crater.io/posts/7xmPagxuQjwMqZzcY">crater.io</a> by Arunoda from <a href="http://meteorhacks.com">Meteor Hacks</a> that instead of all this Future stuff, we could just use `Meteor.wrapAsync`.
 He's right.
 There's a good reason I _haven't_ used it here and that has to do with comprehension.
 This is opinionated, but I've found the syntax of `Meteor.wrapAsync()` to be a bit confusing.</p>
   <p>After tinkering with the code above, I found that it was much easier to explain what was happening using the Future's pattern.
 I should note that _neither_ option is wrong.
 While I can't speak on performance, I'd imagine that with the little bit of clarity you gain from using a Future, you lose a tiny bit of performance.
 This is entirely, speculative, though, and I'd encourage you trying out both patterns in your own application(s) before putting a stake in the ground.
 Use what fits best!</p>
 </div>

 Alright, moving on.
-Next, we need to do a quick lookup on our user so we can their customerId.
+Next, we need to do a quick lookup on our user so we can get Stripe their `customerId`.
 Remember that we're not publishing this to the client, so we need to remember to pull it in here.
 Once we have it, we call to `Stripe.customers.updateSubscrtipion()` passing our customer's `customerId`.
 Because we're just updating their plan, we only need to specify one parameter, `plan`, and set it equal to our `plan` argument passed from our template.

-Things get a little sticker when we get into updating our user's plan _locally_.
+Things get a little sticker when we get into updating our user's plan in our _local_ database.

-<p class="block-header">/path/to/file</p>
+<p class="block-header">/server/methods/stripe.js</p>
 ```.lang-javascript
 Fiber(function(){
   var update = {